Navigation

 Scope of Practice

-This course presents evidence, knowledge, and conceptual learning (psychonutritional education) on how MGBA (and diet) influence all aspects of the diet-mental health relationship within nutritional psychology.
+This course presents evidence, knowledge, and conceptual learning (psychonutritional education) for understanding how biological and psychological processes influence eating behavior within the context of nutritional psychology.
 This course is not designed to provide diagnosis, nutritional, or therapeutic intervention outside of one’s existing professional scope of practice.
 This course does not provide the following:

 • Guidelines for incorporating assessment, diagnosis, or intervention into clinical practice